Rubiksron/memo/README.md

 You can add as needed and delete when completed!

-Chore Bear uses Bcrypt to hash the users password and Postgres SQL to store the users data.
-We use Express for routing and EJS templating for rendering of pages.

 **Attribution**:
 I use images from 'We Bare Bears' from the cartoon network.
 The main input and the sign-in page background are both their property, as well as the image in the main form where one would add chores. link to We Bare Bears info: https://en.wikipedia.org/wiki/We_Bare_Bears